quantumiracle/Popular-RL-Algorithms/README.md

 * Two versions of **QT-Opt** are implemented [here](https://github.com/quantumiracle/QT_Opt).

 * **PointNet** for landmarks generation from images with unsupervised learning is implemented [here](https://github.com/quantumiracle/PointNet_Landmarks_from_Image/tree/master).
-This method is also used for image-based reinforcement learning as a STOA algorithm, called **Transporter**.
+This method is also used for image-based reinforcement learning as a SOTA algorithm, called **Transporter**.

   original paper: [Unsupervised Learning of Object Landmarksthrough Conditional Image Generation](https://papers.nips.cc/paper/7657-unsupervised-learning-of-object-landmarks-through-conditional-image-generation.pdf)